GrantStenger/2048-Reinforcement-Learning/README.md

 # 2048
-AI uses Deep Q-Learning to play 2048.
-Also playable by a human in console.
+AI that uses Deep Q-Learning to play 2048.
+Also playable in console for humans.